 Social-democracy only engages in a mock-fight against capitalism, for its leaders are Jews and capitalists!

 Yet the Jew-experts1 struggle in vain against Jewry because they stand firmly on the ground of the capitalist state order, so both they and social-democracy are bound to fail.

 The change required to finally establish real freedom for the German Volk is to form a German Socialist Party.

 German-Völkisch and Socialist

-Lassalle, the founder of German social-democracy, must as a Jew have known his racial-comrades [Rassegenossen] well when he said: “A popular movement has to keep its distance from capitalists and Jews where they appear as directors and leaders, and instead pursue its own aims.”
+Lassalle, the founder of German social-democracy, must as a Jew have known his racial-comrades [Rassegenossen] well when he said: “A popular movement has to keep its distance from capitalists and Jews; wherever they appear as directors and leaders, there they instead pursue their own aims.”